Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: 3D Fermi Surface and Band Structure

 We derive the 30 orbital tight-binding model with 15 V $d$-orbitals and 15 Sb $p$-orbitals by using the WIEN2k \cite{WIEN2k} and Wannier90 \cite{Wannier90} software.
-Figure \ref{fig:figS2} (a) shows the bandstructures for $\Delta E_p=-0.2,0$.
-The bandstructure around the $\Gamma$ point is composed of Sb $p$-orbitals.
+Figure \ref{fig:figS2} (a) shows the band structures for $\Delta E_p=-0.2,0$.
+The band structure around the $\Gamma$ point is composed of Sb $p$-orbitals.
 By introducing $\Delta E_p=-0.2$, energy at the $\Gamma$ point $E_\Gamma$ decreases from $-0.4$eV to $-0.55$eV consistently with ARPES measurements \cite{exp8,ARPES-VHS}.
 Figure \ref{fig:figS2} (b) shows the 3D FS for $\Delta E_p=-0.2$ at $n=31$.
-Figures \ref{fig:figS8} (a) and (b) show the bandstructures of A=Rb and A=K for $\Delta E_p=-0.2$, respectively.
-In these case, $E_\Gamma\sim -0.6$ is also consistent with ARPES measurements \cite{exp8}.
+Figures \ref{fig:figS8} (a) and (b) show the band structures of A=Rb and A=K for $\Delta E_p=-0.2$, respectively.
+In these cases, $E_\Gamma\sim -0.6$ is also consistent with ARPES measurements \cite{exp8}. {Figures \ref{fig:fig15}(a) and (b) show the band structures of A=Cs for $\Delta E_p=-0.2$ at $n=30.8$ and $n=31.2$, respectively.
+The energy at the $b_{3g}$-orbital vHS $E_{\rm vHS}$ is obtained as $E_{\rm vHS}=-0.013(0.079)$ at $n=30.8(31.2)$.}